Pacific Palisades, Los Angeles: Riviera Country Club

 The Riviera Country Club is a private club with a championship golf course and tennis courts in the Riviera neighborhood of Pacific Palisades.
-It is just a block south of Sunset Boulevard.
+It is a block south of Sunset Boulevard.

 The Riviera was designed by golf course architects George C. Thomas, Jr. and William P. Bell, it has been the primary host for the Genesis Invitational (originally the Los Angeles Open), an annual event on the PGA Tour in February.
-The 2021 edition was the 58th held at Riviera.
+The 2021 edition was the 62 held at Riviera.

 The Riviera has hosted three major championships: the U.S. Open in 1948, and the PGA Championship in 1983 and 1995.
 In addition, it was site of the U.S. Senior Open, a senior major, in 1998 and the U.S. Amateur in August 2017.
 The club is scheduled to host the Olympics in 2028.